Documentation Decay

 Most documentation teams rely on screenshot tools that capture pixel images of the UI at a point in time.
 Those images carry no structural information about the underlying interface.
 When the product changes, the screenshots become wrong.
 There is no integration with the codebase, no change detection, and no alert.
 The documentation team must discover staleness manually, then manually repair it.

 At two or three releases per year, this is manageable.
 At weekly releases, it is not.
 The backlog of stale articles grows faster than any team can clear it manually.
 The result is an ever-growing documentation debt balance with no automatic repayment mechanism.
 This is exactly what screenshot-based documentation breaks every release examines in depth.
+Legacy code and legacy systems carry the same problem at a deeper layer: outdated content describes systems that nobody on the current team built, and the institutional knowledge to verify the docs is gone.

 Technical debt is visible because the engineering system tells you about it.
 A failing test, a degraded performance metric, a build that won't compile, a static analysis flag in the IDE, a velocity slowdown in sprint retrospectives.
 The signals are there.
 Teams respond.

 Documentation debt generates no equivalent signals.
 There is no CI/CD pipeline for help articles.
 There is no linter that flags a sentence describing a button that no longer exists.
 The article sits there, confidently wrong, until a customer hits it.
+Long term consequences accumulate quietly: outdated content becomes the institutional default, new employees write code that matches the wrong docs, and the next round of features gets built on the assumption that the docs were ever right.
+The non-strategic result of speedy delivery without a doc discipline is a knowledge base that no longer maps to the product it claims to describe.

 Engineering culture has spent 30 years building tooling, conventions, and team rituals to manage technical debt.
 It shows up in sprint planning as a percentage of capacity.
 It shows up in code review criteria.
 It shows up in architecture decision records.
 None of this infrastructure exists for documentation.
 The Stack Overflow Developer Survey consistently ranks poor documentation as a top frustration for developers, yet the organizational response has been to add more documentation tooling, not to address the structural staleness problem.